Human resource management, Innovation and quality management/CAF in public sector

 Programme

-09.00Opening of the first day of the course: Introduction to the objectives and working methodology
+09.00Opening of the first day of the course: introduction to the objectives and working methodology

-Gracia Vara, Expert and project leader – Event coordinator and moderator, EIPA
+Gracia Vara, expert and project leader – event coordinator and moderator, EIPA

 A basic understanding of KM in the twenty-first century